Special program: Early Kinder. To learn more about this program, click here.

 The suppers are funded by the USDA and administered by the California Department of Education, Nutrition Services Division.
 High-poverty schools (more than 50 percent of the students qualify for a free or reduced-price lunch) are eligible.
 Reimbursement for at-risk after-school snacks has been available since the 1990s.
 However, reimbursement for at-risk after-school suppers was formerly available only in a few states.
 The Healthy, Hunger-Free Kids Act of 2010 (P.L.
 111-296) expanded the availability for at-risk after-school meals to all states.

 SCUSD provides part day State funded preschool for eligible parents.
 The family monthly income must be under a certain amount.

 If you would like to enroll in the State Preschool program please contact one of our two registration center Hiram Johnson Family Education Center, 3535 65th Street, (916) 277-7151;or Capital City Child Development Center, 7220 24th Street, (916) 433-2736.

 During the course of any given year, the Child Development program provides early care and education to approximately 3,000 children ages 0-12.
 Children served include typically developing infants, toddlers and preschoolers and those with disabilities.

 Parents are afforded a variety of program options and approaches, including center-based and home-based services, full-day/part-day preschool, infant/toddler playgroups and before/after school-age care.

-Early Kinder (also called Transitional Kindergarten) is the first year of a two-year kindergarten experience for children whose 5th birthday falls between September 2nd and December 2nd for the 2014-2015 school year.
+Early Kinder (also called Transitional Kindergarten) is the first year of a two-year kindergarten experience for children whose 5th birthday is on September 2nd through and including December 2nd.
 (Refer to registration page for more information.)